 b.
 Freedom of association

-c.
+d.
 Purchasing practices

-d.
+e.
 Vulnerable workers

-a | LIVING WAGE
+a) LIVING WAGE

-b | FREEDOM OF ASSOCIATION
+b) FREEDOM OF ASSOCIATION

 However, we continue to communicate with suppliers and factories about the benefits of freedom of association and as a minimum we expect our suppliers to ensure that factories give workers the right to organise.

-We have renewed requests with suppliers for the RTO to be posted on notice boards, explained and given to all workers twice yearly with a pay slip.
+We have renewed requests with suppliers for the RTO to be posted on notice boards, explained and given to all workers twice yearly with pay slips.
 When visiting factories we request to see this and when speaking with workers we ask them if they have had this guarantee communicated to them.

-c | PURCHASING PRACTICES
+d) PURCHASING PRACTICES

 We believe that by improving the way we design and buy goods and by raising awareness amongst our teams of the potential effects on factory workers, we can have a positive impact on how suppliers’ factories manage their people, their production and their working environments.

-d | VULNERABLE WORKERS
+e) VULNERABLE WORKERS